 Employment status-MEPS includes four-level round-specific categorical variables for employment status for people age 16 years and over.
-For the MEPS tables, employment status variables were set for adults ages 18-64.
-For the NHQDR, Employment status was grouped into two categories: Employed, which refers to adults who were (1) currently employed, (2) had a job to return to, or (3) had a job but did not work during the reference period; and Not employed.
+For the NHQDR, employment status variables were set for adults ages 18-64 and had two categories: Employed, which refers to adults who were (1) currently employed, (2) had a job to return to, or (3) had a job but did not work during the reference period; and Not employed.

 Perceived health status-MEPS includes five-level round-specific categorical variables for perceived health status; these categories include "excellent," "very good," "good," "fair," and "poor."
-For purposes of analyzing data in the NHQDR, these five levels were collapsed into two: (1) excellent, very good, or good; and (2) fair or poor.
+For the NHQDR, these five levels were collapsed into two: (1) excellent, very good, or good; and (2) fair or poor.

-Children with special healthcare needs-The Child Health and Preventive Care section identifies children with special healthcare needs (CSHCN) based on the CSHCN Screener instrument developed through a national collaborative process as part of the Child and Adolescent Health Measurement Initiative under the coordination of the Foundation for Accountability.
-Children whose special healthcare needs status could not be determined were coded as "unknown."
-Data for individuals classified as "unknown" are not shown in the NHQDR tables.
+Children with special health care needs (CSHCN)-The Child Health and Preventive Care section identifies CSHCN based on the CSHCN Screener instrument developed through a national collaborative process as part of the Child and Adolescent Health Measurement Initiative under the coordination of the Foundation for Accountability.
+Children whose "special health care needs" status could not be determined were coded as "unknown."
+Data for individuals classified as "unknown" were not shown in the NHQDR tables.

-Adult disability status as measured by activity limitations-The MEPS disability measures used in the 2018 NHQDR were for adults and have been used in the NHQDR (previously the NHQR/NHDR) since 2007.
-They were based on the work of an interagency Disability Working Group (DWG) that AHRQ convened to develop cross-survey comparable measures of disability for use with existing data of surveys included in the NHQDR.
+Adult disability status-The MEPS disability measures used in the 2007-2018 NHQDR were for adults only and based on work of an interagency Disability Working Group (DWG) convened by AHRQ whose purpose was to develop cross-survey comparable measures of disability to use with existing data of surveys included in the NHQDR.
 For the purpose of the NHQDR, adults with disabilities are defined to be those with physical, sensory, and/or mental health conditions that can be associated with a decrease in functioning in such day-to-day activities as bathing, walking, doing everyday chores, and/or engaging in work or social activities.

 The DWG recommended using paired measures in displaying disability data for adults to preserve the qualitative aspects of the data.
 The first measure, limitations in basic activities, represents problems with mobility and other basic functioning at the person level.
-The second measure, limitations in complex activities, represents limitations encountered when the person, in interaction with his or her environment, attempts to participate in community life.
+The second measure, limitations in complex activities, represents limitations encountered when the person, in interaction with their environment, attempts to participate in community life.

-Limitations in Basic activities include problems with mobility; self-care (activities of daily living); domestic life (instrumental activities of daily living); and activities dependent on sensory functioning (limited to people who are blind or deaf).
-Limitations in Complex activities include limitations experienced in work; and in community, social, and civic life.
+Limitations in basic activities include problems with mobility; self-care (activities of daily living); domestic life (instrumental activities of daily living); and activities dependent on sensory functioning (limited to people who are blind or deaf).
+Limitations in complex activities include limitations experienced in work; and in community, social, and civic life.
 These two categories are not mutually exclusive; people may have limitations in basic activities and in complex activities.
 The residual category neither includes adults with neither basic nor complex activity limitations.

-Adult disability status - The MEPS disability variables used in the 2019 NHQDR were defined by following the methodology of the American Community Survey, which is different from the Activity Limitation used in the 2007-2018 NHQDR.

-Adults age 18 and over are defined as having a disability if they reported serious difficulty in hearing, serious difficulty in vision, serious cognitive difficulty, serious difficulty in walking or climbing stairs, difficulty in dressing or bathing, or difficulty in doing errands.
-Adults who did not report any of the six areas were excluded.
+The MEPS disability variables used in the 2019 NHQDR and forward were defined by following the methodology of the American Community Survey, which is different from the Activity Limitation used in the 2007-2018 NHQDR.
+Instead, adults age 18 and over were defined as with disability if they reported a serious difficulty in hearing, serious difficulty in vision, serious cognitive difficulty, serious difficulty in walking or climbing stairs, difficulty in dressing or bathing, or difficulty in doing errands.
+Adults who did not report any of the six difficulties were excluded.

-Language spoken at home/Language spoken most often at home-From 2002 to 2013, families were asked what language was spoken in their home most of the time, with categories of English, Spanish, and Other.
-The categories were collapsed into two levels: English; and Other (includes Spanish and Other).
+Language spoken at home/Language spoken most often at home-From 2002 to 2013, families were asked what language was spoken in their home most of the time, with the categories English, Spanish, Other.
+The categories were collapsed into two levels: English and Other (includes Spanish and Other).